lhnguyen102/cuTAGI/README.md

 y_test_dir:              # Data directory for the testing output
 debug:                   # Debug mode, i.e., true or false
 ```
 The default values for each input user is set to empty.
-Here is an example of user inputs for the MNIST classification [`cfg/user_input_classification.txt`]()
+Here is an example of user inputs for the MNIST classification task [`cfg/user_input_classification.txt`]()
 ```
 model_name: test
 task_name: classification